MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-cardinslot.md

 ---
-Description: The CIM\_CardInSlot class associates an adapter card with the container into which it is inserted. ms.assetid: 253fb444-2a9e-4099-a4d5-352b643d8e32 ms.tgt_platform: multiple
+description: The CIM\_CardInSlot class associates an adapter card with the container into which it is inserted. ms.assetid: 253fb444-2a9e-4099-a4d5-352b643d8e32 ms.tgt_platform: multiple
 title: CIM_CardInSlot class